project-bluebird/simurgh/README.md

 pip install .
 ```

-If the dockers are running, then one can communicate with the simulator (via
+If the dockers are running, then one can communicate with the BlueSky simulator (via
 BlueBird) using pydodo:

 ```python